Greenfield, Flintshire: History

 In 1842 William Crockford, of London gambling club fame, built the Zinc Smelting Works on the northern side of the coast road adjacent to the gas works.
 The factory was said at the time to be the most modern in Britain with its own dedicated railway to the nearby Crockford Wharf.
 Crockford died in 1844 and his widow Sarah continued running the factory with the assistance of a daughter and two sons - Fanny, Henry and Charles Crockford, the latter of whom patented several zinc smelting inventions.
 The family also laid a mineral railway from Pantasaph to the factory, converted Parys Mine works into a limestone crushing plant and ran a cement factory at Bryn Celyn.
 With industrial changes and periodic managerial problems output from the zinc works ceased by the turn of the century and derelict buildings were largely removed by 1928.

 Greenfield's oldest building is Basingwerk Abbey, founded circa 1132 by Ranulph de Gernon, 2nd Earl of Chester.
 It was an important monastic centre in north Wales; both Llywelyn ap Iorwerth and Dafydd ap Llywelyn were patrons.
 In 1536, abbey life came to an end with the Dissolution of the Monasteries.
 In ruins since the time of Oliver Cromwell, it is in the care of Cadw (Welsh Heritage).
 The ruins are now part of Greenfield Valley Heritage Park, with the adjacent grounds home to an agricultural museum.
 Many of the museum's buildings were moved stone by stone from the surrounding area, including an old school house.

+A hidden Gatso speed camera, on the A548 road leading to Bagillt, near the old disused railway bridge, was voted the worst-placed speed camera in the UK by the Association of British Drivers, despite the fact that until 2009 Arrive Alive conducted their Speed Awareness courses at the Greenfield Business Centre, based in the original paper mill building 200 yards away.